How does the Debt Collection Services Quality Act (Wet Kwaliteit Incassodienstverlening, WKI) work within Payt?

-From 1 October 2024, new legislation will come into force on collection costs and the prevention of problematic debts.
-This legislation applies specifically to companies that have long-term agreements with natural persons within the Netherlands.
+The WKI has come into force on 1 October 2024.
+This legislation applies specifically to companies that have long-term agreements with natural persons.

 Want to read more about this legislation?
 Read the announcement of this decree here (Dutch).